susanyang17/doc/dev-ref/faq.md

     one exported correctly.
 Install the corresponding fonts can solve this issue.

-# How do I know my file can be loaded correctly by ZSS?
+# How do I know my file can be loaded correctly by Keikai?

 In general, those functions we implement with the toolbar are supported.
 However, the best way is to upload your files to the
 <http://www.zkoss.org/download/zkspreadsheet>.
 It's a ready-to-use web
-application based on ZSS component.
+application based on Keikai component.
 You just run the war with a Java application server, then you can upload files via the menu, File / Open / Upload.

-# Does ZSS support VB macro?
+# Does Keikai support VB macro?

 No. Even
 <https://www.microsoft.com/en-us/microsoft-365/blog/2014/04/14/weve-updated-excel-online-whats-new-in-april-2014/>
 (or
 <https://social.technet.microsoft.com/Forums/office/en-US/7c46823c-2581-47a6-baac-66fb99ac3ea8>).
-The macro in a file will be lost after being imported since ZSS doesn't keep the macro information.
+The macro in a file will be lost after being imported since Keikai doesn't keep the macro information.

 If you need something similar, you can port your macro to Java within a